LA's First Municipal Power Pole

 From Purchased Power to Local Generation

-(ca. 1936)* - Construction crew working at the site of the first overhead power pole line in Los Angeles.
+(ca. 1936)* - Construction crew working near the site of Los Angeles' first municipal power pole line.

 Expansion in the 1920s